Table Of Contents

 There is a story behind every plant.
 Devising a tailored approach to winter care involves understanding the vulnerabilities of each plant.
 You will discover that some plants are more susceptible to snow damage, and identifying these vulnerabilities is the first step in creating a strategic defense.

-Preparing Plants for Winter
+Preparing plants for winter

 Taking proactive measures is critical as winter approaches because it can fortify your plants against the impending cold and snow.